roblatour/Push2Run/help/setup.md

 **A.**<br>
 For all Apple iPhone/iPad set ups:

-Please also see '[Using Everything](everything.html)' for optional intergration with the Everything freeware file search utility.
+Please also see '[Using Everything](everything.html)' for optional integration with the Everything freeware file search utility.

 **B.** <br>
 For all set ups involving IFTTT: